Zarephath, Sidon, 869 BCi

 Elijah whirled, clamped his hand over Zim’s mouth, and scooped him under his arm.
 He lunged past Nathan.
 “Moloch.”

 In soft, silent strides, he lugged Zim back to the corner and stood him on his feet.
 He knelt with his lips to Zim’s ear and his hand over the boy’s mouth.
 “Those guys in the black tunics murdered Nathan’s friend Omar.
 They tried to kill Nathan and me.
 They knocked our father down, and our mother and our sister had to escape.
 We can’t let them see us.”

 A tiny animal rustled the dry grass next to the path.

 Zim’s eyes bulged above Elijah’s fingers.
 He nodded.

 Nathan touched Elijah’s arm.
 “He’ll be quiet.”

 Elijah lifted his hand.

 Zim breathed in Elijah’s ear.
 “Those guys were going into the middle gate, Mr. Lijah.
 By the temple, see.
 So, we have to circle around by the vineyard.”
-He waved at a path leading away from the sea, toward the soft glow spreading over the snows of Mt.
-Hermon.
+He waved at a path leading away from the sea, toward the soft glow spreading over the snows of distant Mt.
+Hermon.ii

 Nathan knelt beside them.
 “You two go visit Uncle Hashabiah.
 I’ll wait for you by the city gate.”

 Zim wrapped his arms around Nathan’s neck.
 “No way, Mr. Nathan.
 I’m taking you to meet Uncle Hashabiah.”

 “Okay, okay.”
 Nathan dipped his head at Elijah.

-An owl hooted three times like the owl in Tishbe who greeted Elijah as he watered donkeys in the dark.
+An owl hooted three times like the owl in Tishbe who greeted Elijah when he watered donkeys in the early morning dark.

-While his mother’s garden nestled in an open sunny spot next to the house, here in Zarephath, low rock walls protected gardens from goats.
+While his mother’s garden nestled in an open sunny spot next to the house, here in Zarephath, low rock walls protected vegetables from the goats.

 Striding between the walls, Elijah stretched his arms and indulged a childhood habit.
-He leaned to one side and then the other as he brushed his fingers against stones on the left of the path, then on the right.
+He leaned to one side and then the other as he brushed his fingers against stones on the left, then on the right.

 Once in Tishbe his sister Sheerah had questioned his habit.
 “Why do you have to touch the walls, Lijah?”

 “Don’t you like rocks, Sheers?”

 As the stars dimmed one by one, the dark gray sky lightened to blue, and thin clouds skimmed overhead.